Click to view or hide details.

 If you are looking to reduce the amount of experience required for certain center positions, you will need to register in advance.

 Those working toward qualifying as an early childhood curriculum coordinator, early childhood teacher, early childhood assistant teacher, or school-age site assistant are now able to reduce the experience required by half by participating in supervised experience.
 Please complete this registration form and use the Supervised Experience Form to document the supervised experience.
-After the required time has passed and the documentation is completed, send the Request for Supervised Experience to DSCYF/Office of Child Care Licensing, 1825 Faulkland Road, Wilmington DE 19805 to Kelly McDowell’s attention.
+After the required time has passed and the documentation is completed, send the Request for Supervised Experience to DSCYF/Office of Child Care Licensing, 3411 Silverside Road, Concord Plaza, Hagley Building, Wilmington, DE 19810 to Kelly McDowell’s attention.
 Once it is received and approved, the staff will be issued a supervised experience certificate.
 This certificate may be sent to Delaware First and used to qualify for the above listed positions, assuming the staff meets the education requirements.